rancher/docs/content/rancher/v2.6/en/installation/other-installation-methods/single-node-docker/single-node-upgrades/_index.md

 The following instructions will guide you through upgrading a Rancher server that was installed with Docker.

-> **Docker installs are not supported in production.** We don't support upgrading Docker installs in production environments, and these instructions are provided for testing and development purposes only.
+> **Docker installs are not supported in production environments.** These instructions are provided for testing and development purposes only.
 If you have already deployed a Docker install in production and need to upgrade to a new Rancher version, we recommend [migrating to the Helm chart install]({{<baseurl>}}/rancher/v2.6/en/backups/migrating-rancher/) before upgrading.

 # Prerequisites